The following procedures govern how to run meetings for the Utah Board of Higher Education (“Board”).

 Open and Public Meetings Requirements

-Board and committee meetings, including workshops and executive sessions in which there is a quorum present, are open to the public unless closed and are broadcast on the internet.
+Board meetings, including workshops and executive sessions in which there is a quorum present, are open to the public unless closed and are broadcast on the internet.

 - Upon a motion, a closed meeting may be held if: